 Since Mysore class is self-paced, students are not limited to the pace and rhythm of a led class or an instructor. led classes are a great way to learn about the breath, vinyasa, and community, Mysore style is where you follow your own breath to deepen the meditative aspects by framing your practice on your own mat.
 In a led class, you may just skim over a new or difficult pose, but the Mysore style provides a unique opportunity to work one-on-one with the teacher to progress and experience the benefits of yoga practice.
 The Ashtanga system is however best considered by incorporating both styles of learning (mysore and counted primary).
 Most seasoned 'ashtangis' prefer mysore which might be all the more reason to do led.
 I have been trying to learn (albeit slowly) the piano and it is a little like practicing with a metronome (led lclass)..I don't love it but know it's good for me. in short, Most beginners kinda feel at home in led and need mysore style and most "seasoned" ashtangi folk favor the Mysore style practice and need led (similar to Vipassana and shamatha meditation).
 Point is - practice and be willing to get surprised daily.

 Absolutely not!
 Mysore class is where students are meant to learn the series.
 The teacher will guide you through the series pose-by-pose; teaching Surya Namaskara first and leading each student through the practice based on their personal needs.
-I’m not flexible, can I still do Yoga?
-YES!!!!!
-This is why you should do yoga!!
-Yoga is for all people, and one of the many benefits of a yoga practice is increased flexibility which can lead to less pain, more mobility and increased health throughout the body.

 In your first class, you will learn the basic techniques for breathing and movement (often referred to as vinyasa) – and be guided through the opening and closing sequences of the Ashtanga Yoga practice.
 Your first practice may only be 20 to 30 minutes long and will gradually build over time .
 As long as you leave enough time to finish your full practice, you can come to Mysore class at any point.
 Adding postures one at a time, is the safest and most effective way to learn allowing you to gain proficiency in that posture before advancing to the next.
 As you gain strength, stamina, and flexibility, poses are added onto the sequence.
 Undertaking a new posture before you are ready may lead to injury or imbalance in the body.
 For that reason, students are taught little-by-little and at a rate appropriate for each person individually.
 In subsequent classes, new postures will be added to what was learned.
 Thus, over time, the length of your practice will gradually increase according to your ability.